Shrimp Tacos with Avocado, Mango and Pineapple Salsa

 - one batch mango avocado salsa

 - In a medium-size bowl, mix together olive oil, chili powder, cumin, salt and garlic powder.
 Toss shrimp in this mixture until all shrimp are coated.
-Cover bowl with plastic wrap and place in fridge for at least 20 minutes up to 24 minutes.
+Cover bowl with plastic wrap and place in fridge for at least 20 minutes or up to 24 hours.

 - When ready to cook, heat a skillet or a grill pan over medium-high heat until hot.
 If you don’t have a nonstick skillet, you may wish to add 1/2 - 1 tablespoon oil to the pan before adding shrimp.
 Remove shrimp from marinade and cook on the hot pan until cooked through, about 4-5 minutes, flipping once.

 - Place a small amount of red cabbage in the bottom of an Old El Paso Flour Tortilla Taco Boat.
 Top with shrimp and avocado salsa.
-Repeat about 8 times until all the shrimp has been used.
+Repeat until all the shrimp has been used.